MECC

 This issue includes reports, videos, news, articles, and a full coverage of the latest developments of the Middle East Council of Churches (MECC), as well as the Church, Ecumenical, and social events…

-This is in addition to the weekly word of the MECC Secretary General Professor Michel Abs which is in this issue, the speech he delivered at the opening of the MECC Executive Committee meeting, held on December 10 and 11, 2025, in Beirut.
+This is in addition to the weekly word of the MECC Secretary General Professor Michel Abs which is entitled in this issue ‘“The Necessity of War” and the Weakest Link’.

 You can also subscribe to the Momentum Newsletter via the following link: